-- b Include at least one VdcStorageProfile element that specifies a ProviderVdcStorageProfile defined in the Provider VDC you chose in Step 3. - c Include a NetworkPoolReference element. - The VDC must include a network pool if you want to create routed or isolated networks in it. - d Include a ProviderVdcReference element that contains a reference to the Provider VDC you chose in Step 3.
+- b Include at least one VdcStorageProfile element that specifies a ProviderVdcStorageProfile defined in the Provider VDC you chose in Step 3. - c Include a NetworkPoolReference element.

+The VDC must include a network pool if you want to create routed or isolated networks in it.

+d Include a ProviderVdcReference element that contains a reference to the Provider VDC you chose in Step 3.

-See the request portion of Example: Create an Organization VDC.
+See the request portion of Create an Organization VDC with Pay As You Go Reservation Allocation Model.